leanprover/elan/README.md

 ./target/debug/elan --help
 ```

-# Build on Windows
+## Build on Windows

-The windows build requires a 64bit developer command prompt and a windows version of `perl.exe` which you can download
+The windows build requires a 64-bit developer command prompt and a Windows version of `perl.exe` which you can download
 from [https://strawberryperl.com/](https://strawberryperl.com/).
 Make sure this downloaded perl.exe is the first thing
-in your PATH so that the build does not try and use `c:\Program Files\Git\usr\bin\perl.exe`.
+in your PATH so that the build does not try and use `C:\Program Files\Git\usr\bin\perl.exe`.
 The git provided version of
 perl doesn't work for some reason.

 Then you can run `cargo build` as shown above.